 - Roald Dahl's children's novel Fantastic Mr. Fox was adapted by Wes Anderson.
-Upon viewing the trailer, it seems that much of the expansion comes in the form of focusing on the animals' plans to evade the farmers, and the relationship among the various members of Mr. Fox's friends and family.
+Much of the expansion comes in the form of focusing on the animals' plans to evade the farmers, the relationships and development of characters, and and the addition of Awesome Music and Funny Moments to accompany the storyline.
+(As revealed in a Crowning Moment of Heartwarming, it also gave Ms. Fox a name- Felicity.)
 The ending to the movie was found in Dahl's archives.

 - 300 is based on a short graphic novel, so it didn't need much expanding.
 Only Gorgo's plotline in Sparta was added.
 The graphic novel never returns to Sparta once Leonidas leaves.
 The relationship between the Captain and his Son is explored a bit more, as is the relationship between the Captain's son and Stellios.
 The scope of the battles has also been expanded since the movie features creatures and situations that were not present in the graphic novel.
 Oddly enough, the movie was more of a comic book than the comic book.

-- 3:10 to Yuma was originally a short story of about ten pages, set almost entirely in a hotel room and on the walk to the train.
+- Three Ten To Yuma was originally a short story of about ten pages, set almost entirely in a hotel room and on the walk to the train.
 The movie adaptations have both rather broadened the scope.